ScottArbeit/Grace/docs/Design and Motivations.md

 ### Grace is written primarily in F\#

-One reason for this is simple: **F# is my favorite programming language right now**.
+The main reason for this is simple: **F# is my favorite programming language right now**.
 It's beautiful, and it feels lightweight, but it's really strongly-typed and very fast.

 But... there are other reasons.